Volume 5 | Issue 8Putting it in context

 - Facts matter.
 When data/facts are the focus of discussions, it will separate the person from the opinion.
 Constructive arguments survive when supported by data that is clear and unambiguous.
 People can disagree on how to use the data or the implications of applying the available data to the problem, but it forms the basis from which agreements can be made.

 - Employees need to focus on the positive.
 Identifying problems is one thing but complaining is something else.
-Striking the negative and focusing on the positive might sound trite, but framing what you say as positive as you can often turns a complaint into a problem statement that invites discussion and not argument.
+Striking the negative and focusing on the positive might sound trite, but framing what you say as positive as you can often turn a complaint into a problem statement that invites discussion and not an argument.

 Awareness is the key.
-Much of what people say in the heat of the moment is not necessary or beneficial, and can damage your position and professional standing.
+Much of what people say in the heat of the moment is not necessary or beneficial and can damage your position and professional standing.
 The more you practice making an argument or resolving a dispute using positive speech, the more proficient you will become.